Heterogeneous Multi-robot Task Allocation for Long-Endurance Missions in Dynamic Scenarios: Experimental Results

 \subsection{Scalability test}

-\review{The average computation times for the small-scale scenarios were $1,450.656$~s, $1.525$~s, and $0.017$~s, for the Complete, Incomplete and Heuristic approaches, respectively.
+The average computation times for the small-scale scenarios were $1,450.656$~s, $1.525$~s, and $0.017$~s, for the Complete, Incomplete and Heuristic approaches, respectively.
 This demonstrates the lack of scalability for optimally solving our complete \ac{MILP} formulation, due to the large number of variables and constraints.
 Table~\ref{tab:milp_scalability} shows the number of variable and constraints, categorized by type, for a range of scenarios with increasing numbers of robots and tasks.
 The size of the \ac{MILP} instances grows exponentially, with a consistently significant proportion of integer variables, which are known to impact scalability.
 Among the problem's inherent variables and constraints, those related to time coordination are particularly numerous.
 This aligns with the understanding that the primary complexity stems from task fragmentation and multi-robot coordination.
 However, the overhead associated with linearization also contributes substantially to the problem's size.
 In summary, the results confirm that the MILP formulation's intractability is due to the large size of the resulting instances.
-The significant overhead from linearization suggests that exploring Non-Linear Programming solvers could be a promising line of work.
-However, this is beyond the scope of our current work.
-Given the problem's complexity, scalability challenges would likely persist even with more efficient exact solvers, reinforcing the need for heuristic solutions.}
+Contrary to ours, sequence-based formulations use binary variables to indicate whether a task $i$ follows a task $j$ for a given shared resource, typically reducing the number of variables.
+However, the inherent complexity of our problem would still hinder scalability.
+For this reason, we opted not to pursue these alternative formulations, which are also less intuitive in our case.
+Our significant overhead from linearization suggests that exploring Non-Linear Programming solvers could be a promising line of work.
+Nonetheless, this is beyond the scope of our current work.
+Given the problem's complexity, scalability challenges would likely persist even with more efficient exact solvers, reinforcing the need for heuristic solutions.

 Next, we test the scalability of our heuristic planner further.
 For this, we generated a set of random scenarios as described in Section~\ref{sec:experimental_setup}, gradually increasing the size of the problem in terms of number of tasks and \acp{UAV}, running 100 scenarios per problem size.
 We then solved each scenario with several variants of the heuristic planner: 1) \emph{Heuristic}: our heuristic planner as described in Section~\ref{sec:planner}; 2) \emph{Random}: a version of our heuristic planner where the order in which tasks are allocated and the selection of robots are decided randomly; 3) \emph{Pseudo-Random}: a pseudo-random version where only the task allocation order is computed randomly, while robot selection is carried out using Algorithm~\ref{alg:RobotSelection}; and 4) \emph{Greedy}: a simpler greedy heuristic algorithm used as a baseline.
 It is inspired by the way that food buffets work.
 A predefined fixed order is used to build two queues: one with tasks (according to their execution time in descending order) and one with robots (in numerical order).
 Then the robots iteratively take as many tasks as they can handle before going to recharge and returning to the end of the queue, until all tasks are covered.
 Note that the four variants take care of coordination of the robot coalitions and of complying with all problem constraints, ensuring that all final solutions are valid plans.